Kansas Nursing License Renewal: 3 Steps

 Step 2: Satisfy Continuing Education Requirements

-Step 3: Renew Your Kansas Nursing License Online
+Step 3: Complete Your Kansas Board of Nursing License Renewal Online

-The renewal application fee is $85 biennially.
-When you’re ready, you can log in to the Kansas Nursing License Portal to start your online application.
+When you’re ready, log in to the Kansas Nursing License Portal to start your online application.
+Depending on your license type, you’ll need to submit a fee alongside your renewal information:

 Ready to Start the KS Nursing License Renewal Process?

-Now that you’ve learned how to complete your Kansas nurse license renewal, you’re ready to go!
+Now that you’ve learned how to complete your Kansas nursing license renewal, you’re ready to go!
 Search for nursing jobs in Kansas on IntelyCare to find one that works for you.